Boundaries of planar graphs, via circle packings: Introduction

 \subsection{About the proofs and the organization of the paper}

 We would like to compare the random walk on a well-embedded graph to Brownian motion, and certainly our results above justify such a comparison.
 However, the simple random walk on a good embedding can behave rather irregularly.
 For example, its Euclidean trajectory is not a martingale and can have a local drift.
 The random walk is also much slower when traversing areas of short edges compared to areas of longer edges.
-To fix the second problem we could study the variable speed random walk which waits at each vertex an amount of time comparable to $r_x^2$, or to the area of one of the faces containing the vertex (a good embedding guarantees that all faces sharing a vertex have comparable area).
-Instead, we use the {\bf cable process} on the graph, which can be thought of as Brownian motion on the embedding (see \cref{sec-cableprocess}).
+To fix the second problem, we could study the variable speed random walk which waits at each vertex an amount of time comparable to $r_x^2$, or to the area of one of the faces containing the vertex (a good embedding guarantees that all faces sharing a vertex have comparable area).
+Instead, we use the \emph{cable process} on the graph, which can be thought of as Brownian motion on the embedding (see Section~\ref{sec-cableprocess}).
 The vertex trajectory of this process has the same distribution as the simple random walk, so the harmonic measures do not change.

-A central step in this work is showing that well embedded graphs satisfy volume doubling and a Poincar\'e inequality with respect to the Euclidean metric (rather than the graph metric).
-This is done in \cref{sec-cableprocess}.
-The work of Sturm \cite{Sturm} (which applies in the very general setting of local Dirichlet spaces) then enables us to obtain various corollaries: an elliptic Harnack inequality (\cref{cableehi}) and heat kernel estimates (see \cref{T:heat}).
-These already give us enough control to prove \cref{T:exit_arg,T:exit_time} in \cref{sec-harmonic}.
+A central step in this work is showing that well-embedded graphs satisfy volume doubling and a Poincar\'e inequality with respect to the Euclidean metric (rather than the graph metric).
+This is done in Section~\ref{sec-cableprocess}.
+The work of Sturm \cite{Sturm} (which applies in the very general setting of local Dirichlet spaces) then enables us to obtain various corollaries: an elliptic Harnack inequality (Theorem~\ref{cableehi}) and heat kernel estimates (see Theorem~\ref {T:heat}).
+These already give us enough control to prove Theorems \ref {T:exit_arg} and \ref{T:exit_time} in Section~\ref{sec-harmonic}.